theQuert/Knowledge-Updating-System/progress.md

     - In some instances, "See also." may not exist.
 We have to find another method to define the end_idx.
 (Done)
     - Concate the main section name and its sub-section.
 (Running)
     - Define the column names of csv.
 (Running)
     - Run unit tests, and fix the big block.
+(Done)
     - Concate the main section name with sub-section name.
+(Done)
+    - The #paragraphs between non-updated and updated are not same, it's hard to align the section/sub-section with paragraphs.
+        - New to Old or Old-to-New, but bidirectional may be optimal.
 - Re-labeling the sentences.